-The infrastructure plan will also include schemes to increase connectivity between towns and rural communities giving people access to green space and linking people with central key services, places of education and employment.
+The infrastructure plan will also include schemes to increase connectivity between towns and rural communities giving people access to green space and linking people with central services, places of education and employment.

-The purpose of this summary is to share an overview of the LCWIP network proposals within South Norfolk ahead of public engagement planned for March 2023.
+The purpose of this summary is to share an overview of the LCWIP network proposals within Broadland ahead of public engagement planned for March 2023.